My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Second-hand shopping can be very addictive because of the adrenaline rush you get when finding a good deal on an expensive or rare item.
 HOWEVER, sometimes that hit of happy feels leads us to purchase things we neither want or need simply because “It’s such a good deal!”
 Here’s my trick for this.

-Like I said above, I *always* throw anything I am considering into my cart, or basket or arms.
-Then I walk around.
+Once I’ve loaded my maybe-items into my cart, I walk around.
 Even if I’ve finished shopping, I’ll move to a different section of the store and browse for a bit.
 Anything to KILL TIME.
 This helps me distance my body from the endorfin hit of my *great find*.
-That way I can go back and reconsider everything in my cart with a less-biased brain.
+That way I can go back and reconsider everything in my cart with a less-biased brain and ask myself 9 important questions:

 My 9 Important Questions I Ask Myself